 Planned Activities Progress / Outcomes Establish Indigenous Co- Chairs of each Working Group.
 Indigenous community members are now participating in each WG, but the work to establish co-Chairs, or even Chairs of the Working Groups was discovered to be beyond the capacity of WG members.
 The WGs are all being Chaired by our WG Coordinator.
 Instead, the shift to create indigenous-informed Targets and Indicators, guided by Cowichan Tribes CWB members and through input of Council committees, is a way to ensure the work is reflective of Cowichan Tribes' knowledge and aspirations.
 Reactivate a Technical Advisory Group (TAG) to inform a Whole of the Watershed Target.
 No progress yet due to capacity.
 Planned for 2024.
 Support Working Groups to create action plans supported by the CWB.
 Action plans are in place for all working groups though progress on the plan varies: The Watershed Connections WG decided to pursue an earlier developed project (pre-covid), Water Circus, geared toward grade 2 students in the school setting to show them through activities how they are connected to water.
 However, progress was not made due to a lack of capacity within the WG.

 The Fish and Flows WG established a project idea to begin to explore how to restore fish habitat health in tributaries instead of the main river channels.
 The intention is to "fix the river, one tributary at a time".
 Focus for this group changed in summer due to a significant fish kill event in the Cowichan River, and this project idea has been put on hold while partners re-focused on the Cowichan River main stem.

 The Water Quality and Estuarine Health WG, established the priority to revise the target and indicators to better reflect indigenous values.
 This work is ongoing.

 The Riparian Health WG, established a committee to develop a project plan for a case study that helps the group work toward a shared understanding of important concepts that provide the basis for understanding what constitutes riparian health.

-Support the contribution to a compendium or accessible database of The CWB supported a committee, process, and workshop to explore "watershed information, knowledge and data" (See page 25.) watershed and ecosystem science/knowledge to support action on the Targets.
-Working with intern Phaedra Douglass, the Targets Coordinator has created a map-based compendium of Water Quality data for the Cowichan Watershed, including regular water sampling locations by First Nation, CVRD, Provincial and NGO teams.
-It will be posted here when complete. https://cowichanwatershedboard.ca/water-quality-target /
+Support the contribution to a compendium or accessible database of watershed and ecosystem science/knowledge to support action on the Targets.